Wallowing in Watergate 50 years later: A political quiz - NewsBreak

 J. The White House aide who later got religion.

-K. Counsel to the Republican minority on the Senate Watergate Committee; he became a Republican senator from Tennessee.
+K. Counsel to the Republican minority on the Senate Watergate Committee, now a Republican senator from Tennessee.

 L. One of the burglars arrested inside the Watergate.